pfreyp/SC17_Developer_Lab/README.md

 ## 2. The IDCT Lab

-The Discrete Cosine Transform (DCT) and its inverse (IDCT) transform time domain signals or images into a spatial domain.
+The Discrete Cosine Transform (DCT) and its inverse (IDCT) transform time domain signals or images into spectral data.
 This  transformation allows very efficient compression algorithms used in most video codec.
 - [Lab Instructions](IDCT_Lab.md)

 ## 3. The FFMPEG Lab